HTML Tables

 </tr>

-You have to repeat same properties for <tr> and <td> in order to get that look, so this is not a recommended way in this scenario.
+You have to repeat the same properties for <tr> and <td> to get that look, so this is not a recommended way in this scenario.

 Using CSS3 properties for table presentation

-In this demo, more CSS properties are used to present an HTML table.
-These include border-radius which is a CSS3 property, text-shadow, background color and many others.
+In this example, more CSS properties are used to present an HTML table.
+These include border-radius which is a CSS3 property, text-shadow, background color, and many others.

 HTML table CSS